yselvav/MineX-DreamNet/README.md

 ### DreamNet Integration (for Hackathon)
 - Our server hosts both an **API server** and a **webhook server** to communicate with DreamNet’s platform.
-- Daisy’s in-game dialogue and certain quest events are powered by DreamNet’s AI, using webhooks and API calls.
+- Daisy’s in-game dialogue and certain quest messages are powered by DreamNet’s AI, using webhooks and API calls.
 - Every interaction is designed to feel natural and immersive, leveraging DreamNet for creative, context-aware responses.

 ### Architecture